 In the future “Second Life” applications

 Batteries are increasingly being used in buildings.
-For example, to minimize peak loads, to optimize self-consumption or even as a backup in the event of a grid failure.
+For example, to minimize peak loads, optimize self-consumption or even as a backup in the event of a grid failure.
 However, the production of batteries requires key raw materials such as lithium, cobalt and nickel.
 It would therefore make sense for batteries to remain in use for as long as possible.
 Batteries that have been used in electric vehicles, for example, are still usable after their use in the car.
-The reuse (“second life”) of aged batteries from e-mobility in secondary storage applications can thus significantly extend the life of used lithium-ion batteries.
-This significantly increases the eco-balance of electric vehicles and can generate additional revenue.
+The continued use ("second life" as it is called) of aged batteries from e-mobility in secondary storage applications can thus significantly extend the life of used lithium-ion batteries.
+This significantly increases the life cycle assessment of electric vehicles and can generate additional revenue.

 The inner workings of the “power cube” with the reused electric car batteries.